mbernste/mbernste.github.io/_pages/notes.md

 author_profile: true
 ---

-I do not have a formal background in the mathematical topics used in computational biology and I have found it helpful to create clean, organized notes in order to solidify my understanding.
+I do not have a deep formal background in the mathematical topics used in computational biology and I have found it helpful to create clean, organized notes in order to solidify my understanding.
 It occurred to me that these notes may be useful to others, so I will periodically post them here.
 There may be errors in these notes.
 Let me know if you find anything that can be improved.